 Finding the provider of the data is step one.
 Once found, you will need to ensure that the data you are sourcing has the profile that meets your needs.
 That is, the structure, granularity, age, frequency and availability of the data.

-For example, when enquiring about data relating to sales for individual channels, the report preparer is told the data is available across multiple extracts which in addition to the data they require, also contain information relating to inventory and taxes for the products that have been sold.
-Instead of fousing on what is really needed, the report preparer attempts to accommodate all of the data that is made available.
+For example, a finance staff member enquires about data relating to sales for individual channels.
+They are told that data is available across several extracts.
+In addition to the data they require, these extracts also contain information relating to inventory and taxes.
+Instead of focusing on what is really needed, the staff member attempts to accommodate all of the data that is made available.

 As the volume and variation of data increases, so does the complexity, effort required and the general level of headaches.